 A snapshot of my research career:

-· I have been a Chief Investigator (CI) on multidisciplinary team-based grants worth over $2.4 million.
-I have been awarded two ARC Discovery Projects to evaluate the efficacy of sleep strategies for coping with night work (CIA) and to understand the relationships between patterns of eating, sleep, and activity (CIC); one NHMRC Project grant (CIC) to examine the relationship between sleep duration (5, 6, 7, 8, 9h time in bed) and glucose metabolism; and one ARC Linkage Project to determine the effects of training load on the quantity/quality of sleep obtained by elite athletes (with the Australian Institute of Sport; CIA) on which I was also awarded an ARC Australian Post-Doctoral Research Fellowship, Industry (2009-2012).
-In addition, I have been a co-investigator on three Australian Institute of Sport High Performance Grants ($54k), and two Cooperative Research Centre for Rail Innovation grants ($590k).
+· I have been a Chief Investigator (CI) on multidisciplinary team-based grants worth over $7.8 million.
+I have been awarded three ARC Discovery Projects to evaluate the efficacy of sleep strategies for coping with night work (CIA); to examine the impact of light intensity on circadian adaptation to shift work (CIA); and to understand the relationships between patterns of eating, sleep, and activity (CIC); two NHMRC Ideas grants to examine the relationship between sleep duration (5, 6, 7, 8, 9h time in bed) and glucose metabolism (CIC) and the efficacy of caffeine for shifting the timing of the human body clock (CIC); and one ARC Linkage Project to determine the effects of training load on the quantity/quality of sleep obtained by elite athletes (with the Australian Institute of Sport; CIA) on which I was also awarded an ARC Australian Post-Doctoral Research Fellowship, Industry (2009-2012).
+In addition, I have secured funding from the Australian Institute of Sport, the Queensland Defence Science Alliance, Whoop Inc., Pepsico, and Compumedics.

 · I have conducted research with peak sporting organisations including: Australian Institute of Sport, Cricket Australia, Hockey Australia, Cycling Australia, FIFA, Australian Olympic and Commonwealth Teams (2008, 2010, 2012), AFL, Super Rugby